d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

-As an instance of the encoder-decoder architecture, the overall architecture of the Transformer is presented in :numref:`fig_transformer`.
+As an instance of the encoder-decoder architecture, the overall architecture of the transformer is presented in :numref:`fig_transformer`.
 As we can see,
-the Transformer is composed of an encoder and a decoder.
+the transformer is composed of an encoder and a decoder.
 Different from
 Bahdanau attention
 for sequence to sequence learning